 INTERMEDIATE, ADVANCE AND EXPERT VIOLIN

-Bearer of musicality and knowledge of traditional Québec music, from 2004 to 2015, Andre was fortunate and honoured to showcase his creative talents across the globe within the group Celtic Fiddle Festival alongside the great fiddlers Kevin Burke (Ireland), Christian Lemaître (Brittany) and the renowned guitarist, Nicolas Quemener (Brittany).
+Bearer of the knowledge of traditional Quebec music, he was able to demonstrate this heritage all over the globe within the Celtic Fiddle Festival band from 2004 to 2015 beside the great fiddlers Kevin Burke (Ireland) and Christian Lemaître.
+(Brittany) as well as the renowned guitarist, Nicolas Quemener (Brittany).

-Since 2008, Andre owns a fiddle camp with friends Éric Beaudry and Stéphanie Lépine called Camp de Violon Traditionnel Québécois de Lanaudière which is a fiddle camp based on learning and development of the fiddle repertoire in québécois traditional music.
+In 2008, he created a musical camp with Éric Beaudry and Stéphanie Lépine, Camp de Violon Traditionnel Québécois de Lanaudière.
+This camp is dedicated to learning and perfectionning the fiddle Quebec traditionnal repertoire.